 Letters of credit (LCs) or sometimes known as documentary LCs are financial instruments.
 It is an instrument from a bank which guarantees a buyer’s payment to a seller if certain criteria are met.
-There are fundamental components of Letters of Credit for International Trade and as such Letters of Credit law are governed universally by a set of guidelines called the UCP 600 which was first produced in the 1930s by the International Chamber of Commerce (ICC).
+There are fundamental components of each type of Letters of Credit for International Trade and as such Letters of Credit law are governed universally by a set of guidelines called the UCP 600 which was first produced in the 1930s by the International Chamber of Commerce (ICC).

 More often than not they are issued by banks or specialist trade finance service providers offering LCs.
 Payment is made to the trade/commerce firm on behalf of the buyer if the terms specified in the LC are fulfilled.

 Fundamentally, a letter of credit requires an importer and an exporter and their corresponding issuing bank as well as the receiving/confirming/advising bank.
 It is relevant where there is an exporter and an importer and there needs to be prepayment or a confirmation of payment in order for goods to be shipped.
 For this type of trade finance, the financiers and their creditworthiness are crucial.
 Letters of Credit are incredibly specific and close attention to detail is required.
 For example, if there is a misspelling in the contract such as the name of the goods or company name is spelt incorrectly, this could cause a non-payment and will remain so until a new, corrected LC is issued and accepted.

 We can delve deeper and outline the Letters of Credit advantages and disadvantages however for now we will focus on Letters of Credit advantages